mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.49 (August 26, 2025)
+-   **Mobile Responsiveness:** Implemented a fully responsive design.
+The application now adapts its layout for mobile devices, featuring an off-canvas sidebar, a condensed header, and touch-friendly card-based views on management pages to ensure a great user experience on any screen size.
+-   **View Mode Switcher:** Added a manual toggle in the header to switch between mobile and desktop views, facilitating testing and improving usability on tablets.

 ### What's New in Version 0.1.40 (August 26, 2025)
 -   **Data Integrity & Reset Fixes:** Resolved critical issues where core game elements like the default Guild, Exchange Market, and Explorer Chronicles would disappear after a full data reset.
 The system now correctly re-initializes these essential components.